 Successfully defending pharmaceutical companies began early in her career when, as a young associate, Pam drafted the summary judgment in Daubert, leading to the US Supreme Court’s decision that ultimately set the standard for challenging the admissibility of expert testimony.
 Building on her success in Daubert, Ms. Yates’s career has involved significant expert and science related work.
 For example, Ms. Yates currently leads Bayer’s Xarelto science team, and has successfully led Pfizer’s expert and science teams in defending claims relating to Xarelto, Zoloft, and before that, hormone therapy (HT) products.
 Earlier in her career, her science and trial work involved Rezulin and silicone implants.
-In addition to her science related work, Pam served as lead trial defense counsel in several of the HT matters herself and recently secured two defense verdicts in Connecticut and West Virginia.
+In addition to her science related work, Pam served as co-lead trial defense counsel in several of the HT matters herself and recently secured two defense verdicts in Connecticut and West Virginia.
 Pam currently heads up Pfizer’s science team in their defense of an antidepressive medicine.
 Most recently, Pam has been retained as trial counsel by a major pharmaceutical company, as well as Philip Morris USA in nationwide product liability litigations.